 Passer, M.W. & Smith, R.E.
 (2019).
 Psychology: The Science of Mind and Behaviour.
 (3rd Ed).
 McGraw-Hill.

 Spielman, R.M., Jenkins, W., Lacombe, A., Lovett, M., & Perlmutter, M. (2014).
 Psychology.
 Openstax.

 Online LearningThis is a fully online offering.
 MyUni will be used for all course materials, communication, links to curated resources, online tutorial support and assignments including submissions, feedback and grades.

 Learning & Teaching Activities

-There are 6 Weekly Modules with learning scaffolded across the modules to ensure that students develop deep discipline knowledge as well as the academic literacy, research skills and capacity to apply and communicate their understanding as specified for an AQF8 level offering.
-Modules are:
+There are 6 Weekly Modules with learning scaffolded across the modules to ensure that students develop deep discipline knowledge as well as the academic literacy, research skills, and capacity to apply and communicate their understanding as specified for an AQF8 level offering.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: